Site Index | Site Disclaimer

 Visit Tabberone's Trademark & Copyright Abusers' Hall Of Shame where we list companies we feel are, or have been, abusing the DMCA and the eBay VeRO Program with their police-state tactics.
 For a company to get into the Hall Of Shame, it does not have to get sued by us.
 All it has to do is shut down auctions, etc, in what we feel is a violation of the rights of others, or actively promote false restrictions and/or make false claims concerning trademarks and/or copyrights.

-You will note that there are a lot of pundits who will tell you what you can and cannot do with patterns, licensed fabrics, embroidered images, pictures, and descriptions, but none can point you to specific court cases or federal law that supports their claims.
+You may have noticed that there are a lot of pundits who will tell you what you can and cannot do with patterns, licensed fabrics, embroidery designs, pictures, and descriptions, but none can point you to specific court cases or federal law that supports their claims.
 We can and we do.
 What we find particularly galling are the people who make claims such as "designers can put restrictions on use if they want" and "I think if it is actually printed on the fabric, you should respect the copyright wishes of the designer" without considering the legal ramifications.
 Once the item is sold why should someone be able to control what you do with it?
 The First Sale Doctrine says they can't.
 But, there are some logical restrictions.
 You cannot misrepresent the item when you resell it.
 We started these web pages in 2001 and we have yet to have anyone provide us with court cases or federal law backing their false claims.

 "The whole point of the first sale doctrine is that once the copyright owner places a copyrighted item in the stream of commerce by selling it, he has exhausted his exclusive statutory right to control its distribution."